muldjord/boris/README.md

 ## Release notes
 #### Known issues:
 * Critical need behaviours added to the queue chosen by Boris himself also gives out coins
+* Bounce is broken for items with low bounce value

 #### Version x.x.x, Roadmap:
 * Make wind behaviours that are appended before or after weather reaction behaviour when weather is shown